Jandalslap/COMP609Task4/README.md

 # This assignment was to create a Livestock Management Windows Application using .NET Maui using a provided database of stock items.

 # This was a group assignment completed in pairs.
-We wrote this in C# using the Model-View-ViewModel (MVVM) design pattern is Visual Studio.
+We wrote this in C# using the Model-View-ViewModel (MVVM) design pattern in Visual Studio.

 # The app was designed to perform specified functions such as calculate stock numbers, averages and profit.